MGIC Investment Corporation (MTG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for MTG is $16.19, which is $2.86 above the current price.
-The public float for MTG is 285.32M and currently, short sellers hold a 3.83% ratio of that float.
-The average trading volume of MTG on March 10, 2023 was 2.79M shares.
+The average price point forecasted by analysts for MGIC Investment Corporation (MTG) is $16.19, which is $3.72 above the current market price.
+The public float for MTG is 285.32M, and currently, short sellers hold a 3.76% ratio of that float.
+The average trading volume of MTG on March 14, 2023 was 2.83M shares.

 MTG’s Market Performance

-MTG’s stock has seen a -3.05% decrease for the week, with a -4.79% drop in the past month and a 4.06% gain in the past quarter.
-The volatility ratio for the week is 2.40%, and the volatility levels for the past 30 days are at 2.02% for MGIC Investment Corporation The simple moving average for the last 20 days is -3.84% for MTG stock, with a simple moving average of -1.46% for the last 200 days.
+The stock of MGIC Investment Corporation (MTG) has seen a -9.90% decrease in the past week, with a -9.70% drop in the past month, and a -4.88% fall in the past quarter.
+The volatility ratio for the week is 3.27%, and the volatility levels for the past 30 days are at 2.28% for MTG.
+The simple moving average for the last 20 days is -9.54% for MTG stock, with a simple moving average of -7.81% for the last 200 days.

 Analysts’ Opinion of MTG